Last updated on August 5th, 2021 at 05:49 pm

 Why should you visit the Ojo de Dios waterfall?

-- It takes about 90 minutes to hike to get to this waterfall.
+- It takes about 90 minutes to hike to get to this waterfall, plan enough time for the visit.

-How do you get to the Eye of God?
+How to get to the Eye of God?

 Same entrance as Cascada del Fin del Mundo.